 Heavy Metals Test

 Many people do not think of heavy metals when they are finding answers to their health concerns.
-In fact, may patients who have been tested and were found to have toxic chemicals in their systems, have not been aware of this until testing, nor have they any idea of when and/or where they were exposed to it.
+Patients who were found to have toxic chemicals in their systems, were not aware of this until testing.
+They also usually don’t know when and/or where they were exposed to it.

-Heavy metals that are toxic to our bodies such as Aluminium, Arsenic, Cadmium, Copper, Lead, Mercury and Nickel can have an antagonistic effect on essential vitamins and minerals found in our foods and over time, can have a negative impact on our health.
-For example, aluminium is commonly found in antiperspirants and can reduce zinc, vitamin C, magnesium and calcium levels in the body, thus causing mineral loss from our bones as well as skin problems and gastrointestinal dysfunction.
+Heavy metals that are toxic to our bodies.
+Substances such as Aluminium, Arsenic, Cadmium, Copper, Lead, Mercury and Nickel can have an antagonistic effect on essential vitamins and minerals found in our foods.
+They can have a huge negative impact on our health.
+For example, aluminium is commonly found in antiperspirants.
+This can reduce zinc, vitamin C, magnesium and calcium levels in the body, thus causing mineral loss from our bones as well as skin problems and gastrointestinal dysfunction.

-Heavy metals and some toxic substances that have not been used for years can still take a very long time to break down, if ever, and may be present in your local or work environments.
-Often, clients are amazed at what shows up and they are relieved to be able to get help in testing for and clearing these substances.
+Heavy metals and some toxic substances that have not been used for years can still take a very long time to break down.
+They may be present in your local or work environments.
+Often, clients are amazed at what shows up so they are relieved to be able to get help in testing for and clearing these substances.